Biswajit Das (politician)

-Biswajit Das is an Indian politician from the Trinamool Congress party.
+Biswajit Das (born 11 April 1967) is an Indian politician from the Trinamool Congress party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Bagdah constituency.
 He ran for the office as a member of the Bharatiya Janata Party and defeated Paritosh Kumar Saha of TMC by 9,792 votes in 2021 West Bengal Assembly election, but returned to TMC later in 2021.

-In 2011 & 2016, he was elected to West Bengal Legislative Assembly from Bangaon Uttar as All India Trinamool Congress candidate before joining Bharatiya Janata Party in 2019.
+In 2011 & 2016, he was elected to the West Bengal Legislative Assembly from Bangaon Uttar as All India Trinamool Congress candidate before joining Bharatiya Janata Party in 2019.